Tapad/sbt-docker-compose/README.md

    You can start multiple compose instances on the same project as the plugin generates a unique name for each instance.

+   To use the static host ports instead of the Docker dynamically assigned host ports use the following command:

+    dockerComposeUp -useStaticPorts

+    E.g. A port mapping of "0:3306" defined in the Compose file would be treated as "3306:3306" if this argument is supplied.

 2) To shutdown all instances started from the current project with the Plugin enabled run:

     dockerComposeStop